hardmanko/ofxCX/README.md

 Compatibility
 ------------
-CX works with oF versions 0.8.4 and 0.9.0.
+CX works with oF versions 0.8.4 and 0.9.0 through 0.9.3.
 It used to support 0.8.0, but 0.8.0 is not recommended.

-CX is compatible with Windows and Linux (and OSx is you are using oF 0.9.0).
-As far as compilers/IDEs are concerned, CX has been tested under Visual Studio 2012/2015 with the Microsoft Visual C++ compiler and Code::Blocks for Windows using GCC.
+CX is compatible with Windows and Linux (and OSx is you are using oF 0.9.0+).
+As far as compilers/IDEs are concerned, CX has been tested on Windows 7 with Visual Studio 2012/2015 with the Microsoft Visual C++ compiler.
 On Linux, CX has been tested with Code::Blocks and Qt Creator, both using GCC.
-On OSx, Qt Creator has been used.
+On OSx, Qt Creator and Xcode have both used.

 Known issues
 ------------